Healthcare in China: History

 Traditional and folk medicine served as the basis for health care in China.
 Western-inspired evidence-based medicine made its way to China beginning in the nineteenth century.
+During the Republic of China era, western-style medicine was mostly not present in the Chinese countryside, although there was some western-style medicine available via missionary-run institutions.

+Free medical treatment was practiced in areas controlled by the Chinese Communist Party (CCP) before 1949.
+The CCP-controlled areas lacked access to Western-style medical resources.
+To improve health care, the CCP promoted the integration of traditional Chinese medicine with Western medical science.
+In the Yan'an Soviet, mass campaigns sought to "scientize Chinese medicine" and "make Western medicine Chinese."
+As part of the mobilization effort, the CCP had state doctors lead the "scientizing" process and gave high political status and public honors to some local practitioners of traditional Chinese medicine.

+Mao-era PRC

-When the Chinese Communist Party (CCP) took power in 1949, national "patriotic health campaigns" and local governments successfully introduced basic sanitary measures and preventative hygiene education.
+After Mao Zedong's 1949 proclamation of the People's Republic of China, national "patriotic health campaigns" and local governments successfully introduced basic sanitary measures and preventative hygiene education.
 Health care was provided through the place of work, such as the government bureaucratic unit, the enterprise, factory, school, or, in the countryside, the cooperative or commune.
 Larger danwei might have their own in-patient clinic on premises.
-During the Cultural Revolution (1966-1976), Mao Zedong's followers attacked medical professionals as elitists.
-Basic primary care was dispatched to rural areas through barefoot doctors and other state-sponsored programs.
-Urban health care was also streamlined.

-Mao era

-Free medical treatment was practiced in areas controlled by the CCP before 1949.
+Western-style medicine first made significant inroads in rural China via the PRC efforts to increase immunization by vaccinating people against smallpox, tuberculosis, and typhoid fever.

-After the founding of the People's Republic of China, the government nationalized all missionary-owned and other private hospitals, turning them into state-owned hospitals.
+The government nationalized all missionary-owned and other private hospitals, turning them into state-owned hospitals.

 In February 1951, the industrial and mining departments began to try out labor insurance regulations and solve workers' medical problems.
 In the same year, free medical treatment was also tried in northern Shaanxi and some ethnic minority areas.
 On June 27, 1952, the Instructions of the Administration Council on the Practice of Free Medical Treatment and Prevention for State Functionaries of People's Governments at all levels, parties, organizations and affiliated Institutions were issued.
 After that, the CCP government gradually communized the medical and health system and modernized it in imitation of the Soviet Union.
 During the period of planned economy, a tertiary hospital structure was established: a tertiary medical service and epidemic prevention system consisting of municipal and district hospitals and outpatients from sub-districts, factories, and mines.
 A three-level medical prevention and health care network is established in rural areas, with county hospitals as the leader, township (town) health centers as the hub, and village clinics as the basis.